Kunull/Blog/blog/2024-04-10-ejpt-review.md

 ## Course material
-I managed to finish the trainig material in just under 30 days.
+I managed to finish the training material in just under 30 days.

 All of the courses are a must if you want to be a successful Penetration Tester.
 However, if your aim to just pass the exam, all the courses are not required to achieve that.
 I went through all the courses taught my [Alexis Ahmed](https://www.linkedin.com/in/alexisahmed/?originalSubdomain=ke).